asadis7171/Cube-JS-EKS/README.md

 v1.24.9-eks-49d8fe8
 ```

-## 2. To create an IAM OIDC identity provider for your cluster with eksctl
+## 2. TO CREATE AN IAM OIDC IDENTITY PROVIDER FOR YOUR CLUSTER WITH EKSCTL

 2.1.
 Determine whether you have an existing IAM OIDC provider for your cluster.